Renowned supporting actor Naomasa Rokudaira was involved in his eldest son’s suspected 200 million yen investment fraud! | FRIDAY DIGITAL

 • Share on LINE

-The investment talks seemed to have come to a successful conclusion, but in June, two months after signing the contract, the payment of dividends began to be delayed.
+The investment deal seemed to have been settled smoothly, but two months after the contract was signed, in June, the payment of dividends began to be delayed.

 For more details and multiple photos, click here↓.